k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14d_task_source_rule_based_generation.md

 Data generation parameters are optional.
 The task creator can select which parameters to include in the task and configure their values.

 Each parameter in the list has a lock icon.
-The task creator can unlock individual parameters to allow the task runner to override their values at execution.
-The entire **Data generation parameters** section also has a lock icon on its header, which locks or unlocks all parameters at once.
+The task creator can unlock individual parameters, added to the task,  to allow the task runner to override their values at execution.
+The entire **Data generation parameters** section also has a lock icon on its header, which locks or unlocks all task parameters at once.

 #### Add Parameters at Execution

 The **Add parameters at execution** checkbox, when checked, allows the task runner to add data generation parameters at execution time — beyond those already selected by the task creator.

-#### Adding/Removing Data Generation Parameters
+#### Adding/Removing Data Generation Parameters from the Task

 Check/uncheck the checkbox next to the parameter name to select or remove it.
 A search field is available to filter parameters.
 When a parameter is selected, it appears in the right panel with its default values, if set.